-RSE is planned centrally and then delivered via form tutors.
+RSE is planned centrally and then delivered via form tutors or PD teachers.
 The school is committed to ensuring that everyone involved with teaching or supporting the teaching of RSE receives appropriate and ongoing professional development in order to maintain a whole school consistency and high standards for the children/young people in our care.